What It Means to Have Savings

 Savings Means Different Things to Different People

-Some might think that savings is any cash you haven’t spent yet.
-Others define savings as money that’s tucked away in a money market account or Certificate of Deposit.
-And yet others would say that their extra debt payments (above and beyond the minimum monthly payment) should count as savings.
+Some people think that having savings simply means that you have some cash on hand that you haven’t spent yet.
+Others define savings as money that’s tucked away in a money market account or certificate of deposit, awaiting a rainy day, while others might say that extra payments they make to their debts—above and beyond the minimum monthly payment amounts—should count as type of savings.

-It may seem like a simple concept, but for people who haven't been savers in the past, it's worth defining very specifically what counts as true savings.
-Cash that’s left over in your checking account after you’ve paid the bills does not necessarily count as savings, especially if you might use that money to splurge on a fancy dinner or cute shoes in the next few weeks.
+Cash that’s left over in your checking account after you’ve paid the monthly bills doesn't necessarily count as savings, especially if you tend to use that money to splurge on a fancy dinner or another treat-to-self in the next month.

-Similarly, if you’ve saved $5 at the grocery store, you haven’t necessarily increased your savings, although you have refrained from spending more than you otherwise would have.
 Saving is not the absence of spending.
-Instead, it is the intentional act of setting money aside for a specific goal or purpose.
+It's the intentional act of setting money aside for a specific goal or purpose.

 - Building an emergency fund

 - Saving for holiday celebrations or special gifts

 - Saving 10% to 15% of your income for retirement